NABI-SNU/presentations/20250906_8B_S.Bernandi/presentation.md

 <!-- _header: \ ***@ SNU CN*** *Introduction* *In Silico* **In Vivo** *Individuals* *Conclusion*-->

 1. Which variables are represented in each area of the brain?
-2. Which variables are represented in **abstract format**, as quantified by CGCGP?
+2. Which variables are represented in **abstract format**, as quantified by CCGP?
 3. Does our brain use a *perfectly facotrized representation* or does it use a *twisted square* representation?

 ![#c h:350](./assets/factorvtwisted.png)